wise-coders/influxdb-jdbc-driver/README.md

 ![image](https://user-images.githubusercontent.com/7541023/148956096-7a64b5ea-a470-4e16-9794-db0707da8354.png)
 If you see the two columns highlighted in red you notice that instead of a bill being displayed as a single column, its actually seen as two columns _field and _value

+You can also see in purple the tags “firstName” and “lastName” flux language splits the data into tables (see column 1) on each change of the combination of tags

 ### Foreign keys